Abiola1140/LITA-CAPSTONE-PROJECT-2/README.md

 ### Data Sources
 ---
-SalesData.xlsx is the primary source of data used.
+CustomerData.xlsx is the primary source of data used.
 This is an open source dataset, given for the final capstone project In the process of the analysis  metrics were added to the dataset using formula which added a column to the dataset given to solve problem they are:
-1. Average Subscription Duration
+1. Average Subscription Duratio

 ### Tools Used
 ---